How to Request an Accident Report

 A police accident report is a form that officers must use to report traffic accidents to state troopers.
 In Kentucky, they are also known as “KSP-74” reports or “Kentucky Uniform Police Traffic Collision Reports.”

 The Commonwealth’s legislature requires the State Police to author, maintain, and publish updated copies of the KSP-74 form, including setting related procedures and fees for other departments to follow.
-After an accident, the first police department to respond must file a copy of the form with the State Police and keep a copy for themselves.
+After an accident, the first police department to respond must file a copy of the form with the State Police within ten days and keep a copy for themselves.

 It is important to note that civilians can also file accident reports in certain circumstances.
 If officers are unable to respond to the accident, and someone was injured or killed in the crash, state law requires all involved parties to the crash to file a Civilian Collision Report within ten days.
 Civilians are also required to file an accident report if the crash resulted in property damage that exceeds $500.